eslint/eslint/docs/src/user-guide/configuring/rules.md

 * `"warn"` or `1` - turn the rule on as a warning (doesn't affect exit code)
 * `"error"` or `2` - turn the rule on as an error (exit code is 1 when triggered)

+The `"warn"` severity is meant to be used as a temporary measure.
+It can be used to enable a rule so that new reported issues can be addressed, without breaking the build due to existing ones.
+It is recommended to keep the number of these issues low so that new issues get more easily noticed and don't get ignored.

 ### Using configuration comments

 To configure rules inside of a file using configuration comments, use a comment in the following format: